zuzanadobes/DRLND-Project-Continuous-Control/REPORT.md

 - the update strategy:
 -- Every T time step ==> X times in a row (per agent) == Using S different samples from the replay buffer.
 --- Uses gradient clipping when training the critic network
---- various alternativ update strategies:
+--- I tried various alternativ update strategies - and will be more precise in the second version of this code as to the differences.
+In this version it was pure survival coding.
----- Every T time step ==> Update 20 times in a rown
+---- Every T time steps update the network 20 times in a row
 ---- Update the networks 10 times after every 20 timesteps.

-#### The neural network
+### The neural network

-The agent in our project is initialized using the hyperparameters are initialized in "model.py".
-Parameters which were most influential to the agent's performance were:  TAO and BATCHSIZE

 The network comprises of 2 networks and the settings are described in the model.py file.
 The network architecture used by the Actor and Critic consist of three fully connected layers, with 400 units and 300 units.